Blueberry Yogurt Smoothie

-This sweet and creamy Blueberry Yogurt Smoothie tastes like cheesecake!
-Adding cream cheese gives it that perfect creaminess and tangy flavor of a favorite dessert.
-But instead of a rich treat, it is a healthy breakfast or snack with Greek yogurt for protein and probiotics.
-It is definitely one of the best blueberry smoothie recipes ever!
+This sweet and creamy Blueberry Cheesecake Smoothie tastes like dessert!
+I use Greek yogurt for the perfect creaminess, and cream cheese for the tangy flavor that makes cheesecake so irresistible.
+But instead of a rich treat, it’s a light breakfast or snack, and definitely one of the best blueberry smoothie recipes ever!

 Blueberry Cheesecake Smoothie garnished with graham cracker crumbs and blueberries on top with a green and white straw in a glass